zhuangchong/fluss/website/docs/engine-flink/reads.md

 ## Point Query

-The Fluss source supports point query for primary-key tables.
-It is useful to inspect a specific record in a table.
-Currently, the point query only supports the primary-key table.
+The Fluss source supports point queries for primary-key tables, allowing you to inspect specific records efficiently.
+Currently, this functionality is exclusive to primary-key tables.

 ### Example
 1. Create a table and prepare data